Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

 Hicks explained she first became aware of the recording when a Washington Post reporter emailed her a transcript.

-“I was concerned, very concerned,” she said, testifying that she encouraged the campaign to “deny, deny, deny”.
+“I was concerned, very concerned,” she said, testifying that she encouraged the Trump campaign to “deny, deny, deny”.

 The tape became public in October 2016, one month before that year’s presidential election.
-In the aftermath, Hicks said Trump was concerned how his wife Melania would react.
+In the aftermath, Hicks said Trump was concerned about how his wife Melania would react.

 “I don’t think he wanted anyone in his family to be hurt or embarrassed by anything happening in the campaign,” she told the court.

-Hicks also spoke about how she became aware of allegations Trump had an affair with Daniels and Playboy model Karen McDougal.
+Hicks also spoke about how she became aware of allegations that Trump had an affair with Daniels and Playboy model Karen McDougal.

 Daniels, she said, briefly came up in conversation at a celebrity golf tournament.

-She also explained that, in November 2016, the Wall Street Journal reached out about claims of Trump’s extramarital affairs — and the alleged “catch-and-kill” scheme orchestrated to suppress the story in the media.
+She also explained that, in November 2016, the Wall Street Journal reached out about claims of Trump’s extramarital affairs — and the alleged “catch-and-kill” scheme orchestrated to suppress coverage in the media.

 “He was concerned about how it would be viewed by his wife, and he wanted me to make sure the newspapers weren’t delivered to their residence that morning,” Hicks said.